hashicorp/consul/website/source/docs/connect/intentions.html.md

 has an exact source and destination value so its impossible for two valid non-wildcard intentions to match.

-The numbers in the table above are not stable.
+~> **NOTE:** The numbers in the table above are not stable.
 Their ordering will remain fixed but the actual number values may change in the future.
-The numbers are non-contiguous because there are some unused values in the middle in preparation for a future version of Consul supporting namespaces.
+  The numbers are non-contiguous to make way for future features.

 ## Intention Management Permissions